- Details

 - Category: Climate for biodiversity

-We invite you to listen to Dr. Agnieszka Szuba’s lecture entitled “Molecular research and the functioning of trees in a changing environment”.
+We invite you to listen to Dr. Piotr Kosiński’s lecture entitled “Brambles in the plant cover of Poland."